F. F. E. Yeo-Thomas: After the war

 After the war, Yeo-Thomas was to be an important witness at the Nuremberg trials in the identification of Buchenwald officials.
 He was a key prosecution witness at the Buchenwald trial held at Dachau Concentration Camp between April and August 1947.
 At this trial, 31 members of the Buchenwald staff were convicted of war crimes.
 He was also a surprise defence witness in the war crimes trial of Otto Skorzeny, particularly on the charge of Skorzeny's use of American uniforms in infiltrating American lines.
 Yeo-Thomas testified that he and his operatives wore German uniforms behind enemy lines while working for the SOE.

 He died at the age of 61 in his Paris apartment following a massive haemorrhage.
-He was cremated in Paris and then subsequently repatriated to be interred in Brookwood Cemetery, Surrey, where his grave can be found in the Pine Glade Garden of Remembrance.
+He was cremated in Paris and then subsequently repatriated to be interred in Brookwood Cemetery, Surrey, where his grave is in the Pine Glade Garden of Remembrance.
 In March 2010 his life was commemorated with an English Heritage blue plaque erected at his flat in Queen Court where he lived in Guilford Street, Bloomsbury.

 He was played by Kenneth More in the 1967 TV series The White Rabbit.